Thomas Dacre, 2nd Baron Dacre: Early career

 He was named deputy of the Lord Warden of the Marches (an officer on the border with Scotland) in 1485, and then Warden of the Western Marches, and finally Warden-general over all the marches in 1509.
 James IV of Scotland granted him fishing rights to salmon of the river Esk in April 1498, allowing him to build fish traps called "garths".
 He was to pay a duty of a number of fish to the keeper of Lochmaben Castle each year.
 Dacre was considered a friend of James IV, he once claimed that "no Englishman knew more of the secrets of the Scots than him".
 He was part of the train that took Margaret Tudor to Scotland to be married to James IV, attended James's wedding and played cards with him, once taking £2 6s 8d from the king.
-He also attended the wedding of Margaret's older brother, Arthur, Prince of Wales to Katherine of Aragon.
+He also attended the wedding of Margaret's older brother, Arthur, Prince of Wales to Catherine of Aragon.
 As a friend of James, Dacre had advised the king not to invade England whilst Henry was in France.
 James dismissed the warning and, so, prepared to invade England, leading to the Battle of Flodden.

 Dacre and his forces served under Thomas Howard, Earl of Surrey at the Battle of Flodden (9 September 1513), where the invading army of James IV was crushingly defeated and its king killed.
 Dacre commanded the "Border Lancers" at the battle, and their charge had saved the life of the son of the Duke of Norfolk, Lord Edmund Howard, commander of the English right wing.
 The battle cry of the Dacres is “A red bull!
 A red bull!”
 (The red bull was a supporter of the arms of Dacre), the cry filling the Scots at Flodden with dread.
 King James IV himself had been killed, and the Kingdom of Scotland then ceased its involvement in the War of the League of Cambrai.
 The victory further helped solidify the reputation of Dacre as a soldier.
 After the battle, Dacre discovered the body of the Scottish king, informed Thomas Howard, Lord Admiral, and took it to Berwick upon Tweed where it was identified by Scottish courtiers and was then sent down to London in a lead coffin.
 Dacre later wrote that the Scots, "love me worst of any Inglisheman living, by reason that I fande the body of the King of Scotts."